andrescosta/jobico-cloud/README.md

 - [Grafana and Prometheus](https://github.com/prometheus-operator/kube-prometheus): It installs a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules.
 - [Dashboard](https://github.com/kubernetes/dashboard): A general purpose, web-based UI for Kubernetes clusters.
 It allows to manage applications running in the cluster.

-# Implementation

-## VMs

-Each VM instance runs on KVM and is initialized using Cloud-Init with a Debian 12 cloud image.
-Subsequently, the instances are managed by libvirt and its command-line utilities.
-The Kubernetes services within each VM are controlled by Systemd.

-## TLS

-The communication between components in the cluster is protected by TLS.
-A CA is created as part of the process and  certificates are issued using OpenSSL and deployed in each server.
-The implementation can be found here: scripts/plugins/tls.sh and the configuration template files in this place: extras/tls/

-## Design

-The script is structured around a core library that handles primary functionalities such as creation and destruction fo clusters, complemented by a suite of plugins that offer customization options for the stack.

-### Configuration File (`db.txt`)

-The script uses a configuration file named `db.txt` that outlines the components of the cluster and guides the actions necessary for its creation.
-This file is generated when a new cluster is created using the `new` command and is updated whenever a new worker node is added using the `add` command.

-## Structure

-### cluster.sh

-`cluster.sh` is a command-line script that integrates the cluster management library to offer functionalities such as creation, destruction, startup, and shutdown of clusters, among other options.

-### extras

-`extras` is a directory that contains configuration templates, OpenSSL config templates, and other support files.

-### scripts

-- api.sh: This library offers a public API for cluster management.
-- controller.sh: Implementation of the api.sh public API.
-- Makefile.vm: Makefile that support the creation and destroying of VM.

-#### dao

-This directory contains the necessary files to access `db.txt`, which guides the cluster creation process.
-As part of this process, a `cluster.txt` file is created with information about the infrastructure to be deployed.
-Access to both files is managed by libraries present in this directory.

-#### vm

-- host.sh: Contains functionality for updating the host files of both the local machine and the cluster's VMs.
-- local.sh: Provides services for setting up the local machine.

-#### support

-This folder contains utilities libraries used by the different parts of the system.

-#### plugins

-- haproxy.sh: It provides functions to generate haproxy and keepalived configuration files and deploy them on the load balancer VMs.
-- kvm.sh: It enables the creation, removal, and administration of virtual machines (VMs).
-- net.sh: It includes functionality for configuring new routes for the cluster's virtual machines (VMs).
-- tls.sh: It implements the functionality for generating the Certificate Authority (CA), issuing certificates, and deploying them.

 # Cluster.sh command reference

 ```
 Usage:
        ./cluster.sh <command> [arguments]